 Welcome to Nursery!

-This half term our learning will all be linked to the text - 'Billy's Bucket'
+This half term our learning will all be linked to the text - 'We're going on a bear hunt'

 Nursery Times and Organisation

 At Bradley Green we have Morning and Afternoon Nursery sessions and we now offer 30 hour funded places.

 Morning Nursery starts at 8.30am and ends at 11.30am.
 Afternoon Nursery starts at 12.15pm and the session ends at 3.15pm.

 Our 30 hour places are from 8.30am until 3.15pm.
 You can purchase a school dinner or provide a packed lunch.